Ph.D. Program - Medical Research in Epidemiology & Public Health

 - Good mathematical and statistical skills.

-You can apply to the program using our application tool which is open only during the recruitment time.
-To start the application procedure you have to register here.
 Once your account is created please follow the instructions in the tool and fill in all necessary information and upload all required documents (as unencrypted pdf or jpg files, max. size - 5 MB).
 You can log in to the tool as many times as you want to edit your application.
 Do not forget to press the ‘Submit’ button when your application is completed.
 Please note, that after submission you will not be able to introduce any changes.
 It is possible (and recommended) to submit your application even if your recommendation letters have not arrived.